Back to Top

 Bala Mandir pays special attention to rehabilitation of the children back into their own homes and then on to society.
-Only the children who cannot be given for adoption,but in a situation where the parent/guardian is also not able to take care of them, grow up in our homes.
-Bala Mandir monitors the integration of the rehabilitation of older children with the parent/guardian and society, and supports them through a Home Sponsorship programme.
+Only the children who cannot be given for adoption or foster care and where the parent/guardian are not able to take care of them, grow up in Bala Mandir Homes.
+Bala Mandir monitors rehabilitation of older children and integration with the parent/guardian and society, as needed.

 Discharge:

-Normally children are discharged from the Home at 18 years of age for girls and 16 years of age for boys and positively only on completion of X or XII Standard.
-They are usually handed over into the custody of their parent or family.
-However, in all cases Bala Mandir continues to support their Higher Education.
+Normally children are discharged from the Home at 18 years of age and sometimes after 16 years – normally after completion of Standard X or XII.
+They are usually handed over into the custody of their guardians.
+However, Bala Mandir continues to support their Higher Education.

-In some cases, the parent or family take the child back into their home – since their circumstances have improved.
-The institution is most happy to place such children back with their family and continue to support them, under the home sponsorship scheme.
+In some cases, the parent or family take the child back earlier since their circumstances have improved.
+The institution is most happy to place such children back with their family and continue to support them as needed.

-Transfer to another institution happens in exceptional cases where Bala Mandir is convinced that the child can get better medical care or opportunity for vocational training.
+Transfer to another institution happens in some exceptional cases where the child can get better medical care or vocational training.

 Care and Attention: